BSilverman6/a-star-searches/README.md

 ## Video Walkthrough

 [A* Searches - Video Supplement (Click Me!)](https://youtu.be/2v_WGBg0s1c)
+Note: At 9:30 in the video, i say the tiles have the same f-costs.
+That isn't the case here!
+It is in the other direction when the Hero is in the Bottom Left corner.

 ---
 To Create your own map with obstacles, all you have to do is edit a few lines in the map_generator.cpp file.
 There is a short demo at the end of the video walkthrough.